Is the virtual shopping day, Cyber Monday, slowly tearing down the bricks and mortar holiday Black Friday?

 As the old adage goes, you have to spend money to make money.

 For starters, invest in some paid Facebook advertising, which you can use on any budget.
-With this method, choose your audience based on demographics, behaviours or contact information and using the advert reporting tools, watch how these adverts have impacted your business.
+With this method, choose your audience based on demographics, behaviours or contact information.
+Using the advert reporting tools, watch how these adverts have impacted your business.
 Learn about the pricing structure involved with this type of paid advertising here.

 In addition, implement a pay-per-click (PPC) management software to your site.
 PPC software consolidates your campaigns, giving you all the visibility and control you need to launch, manage, analyse and optimise your paid search advertising.